balvisio/CAFA-Toolset/README.md

 subsequent versions of the output file where the file name will end with subsequent version number, such as 2, 3, 4, etc.

-The program can also create an output file whose name is supplied by the user:
+The program can also take an output file name as an input parameter:

 python Filter  --input1 uniprot-swissProt-annotation-at-t0  -G taxon_id -output output_filename